galwiner/blog/content/posts/catQubitPost/index.md

 ## Resonators

 A resonator is the name we give a device that can maintain an oscillation.
 An example of a resonator is a transparent glass donut which can have a photon circulating inside.
 This is called a "Whispering Gallery Mode" resonator, because it's a similar effect to what happens in the [Whispering Gallery of St. Paul's Cathedral in London](https://en.wikipedia.org/wiki/Whispering_gallery).
 Another, simpler, example is just two mirrors facing each other.
-This is the effect we get when we share our screen in Slack, and that screen shows the very Slack window we are sharing to.
+This is the effect we get when we share our screen in Slack, and that screen shows the very Slack window to which we are sharing.
 This back and forth ping-pong "resonates" like an echo.
-Resonators for electromagnetic waves, sometimes called cavities (like cavities in your teeth), can be designed and manufactures in such a way that the waves lives in them for a very long time before it decays.
-A good way to say exactly how good a cavity is, involves counting the number of full oscillations a wave can undergo before it decays to nothing.
+Resonators for electromagnetic waves, sometimes called cavities (like cavities in your teeth), can be designed and manufactures in such a way that the waves lives in them for a very long time before decaying.
+A good way to say exactly how good a cavity is involves counting the number of full oscillations a wave can undergo before it decays to nothing.
 In a really good cavity this number can be as high as \\(10^{10}\\) or more.
 Some resonators are _planar_ meaning they live in the plane where the electromagnetic waves propagate (they are 2 dimensional).
 Others are 3D cavities and, clearly, extend in a third direction.
 3D cavities are bulkier but for some things are better.
 They are often used in boson code contexts.

-We discussed how cavities are used in reading the quantum state of a superconducting qubit in our first quantum hardware seminars.
+We discussed how cavities are used in reading the quantum state of a superconducting qubit during our first quantum hardware seminars.
 The idea was we transmit a microwave pulse on a cavity and measure its reflection, both in amplitude and phase.
 In this current context things are going to be very similar.

-The takeaway message from this section is: photons are bosons, they can exist in a resonator for a long time and when there they can be described as occupying a bosonic mode of the cavity.
+The takeaway message from this section is: photons are bosons, they can exist in a resonator for a long time and there they can be described as occupying a bosonic mode of the cavity.
 One basis for describing such modes is the Fock basis, which is the photon-number basis.
 Of course , this is not the only possible basis.
 ## Creation and Annihilation Operators

 The algebra of how we work with Fock states is simple and elegant.
 An **operator** acts on a state, possibly changing it to a different state and/or adding a multiplicative (complex) pre-factor.
 The creation state working on a fock state operates as follows:

-$$ \hat{a}\ket{n} = n\ket{n-1}$$
+$$ \hat{a}\ket{n} = \sqrt{n}\ket{n-1}$$
-$$ \\hat{a}^\dagger\ket{n} = (n+1)\ket{n+1}$$
+$$ \\hat{a}^\dagger\ket{n} = \sqrt{n+1}\ket{n+1}$$

 If we combine these, we get the number operator (check for yourself):